 Stephen Radley MSc, Dipl AT

-I am an art therapist in full time private practice.
+I am an art psychotherapist and clinical supervisor in full-time private practice.
 I qualified in 1996, and have worked with a wide range of issues and challenges.
 I offer psychotherapy and art therapy for adults and young people, and supervision for art therapists.

 I have undergone training in art therapy and Cognitive Behaviour Therapy.
 In recent years, I have attended training in intensive and open-ended psychotherapy to enhance the psychodynamic approach of my work.
 I have maintained an ongoing commitment to personal and professional development, which serves to enrich the foundation upon which I practise.

 I have worked with many people challenged with depression, anxiety, sexuality and relationship difficulties, bereavement, trauma and abuse, substance misuse and adjustment to disability.
 In addition to private practice, I have provided individual, group and couple counselling and psychotherapy in mental health organisations and the voluntary sector.